Supporting Chinese lawyers to advocate the rule of law in China

 Fan Yafeng (范亚峰)

-Dr. Fan Yafeng has contributed to the advancement of rule of law through his legal scholarship on constitutional issues and religious freedom.
-As a result of Dr. Fan's legal work supporting religious freedom, he has been fired from his job, detained and interrogated, and subjected to surveillance and varying degrees of house arrest.
+Dr. Fan Yafeng promotes the rule of law by doing legal scholarship on constitutional issues and religious freedom.
+As a result of his legal work supporting religious freedom and his personal involvement in the Protestant house church movement, he was fired from his job, detained and interrogated, and subjected to surveillance and varying degrees of house arrest.

 Read More…